- Cox's Walk footbridge remains closed to public access;

 - The Trust acknowledges the need to repair Cox’s Walk footbridge; it is a popular and important cultural feature of the Dulwich & Sydenham Hill Woods;

 - The footbridge helps prevent damage to habitats in this part of the Wood, by preventing trampling and erosion – this area supports populations of sweet woodruff, uncommon in this part of London;

-- We support the decision today to halt proceedings so that further options can be explored and further engagement can take place;
+- We supported the decision in November 2019 to halt proceedings so that further options could be explored and further engagement take place;

 London Wildlife Trust has managed Sydenham Hill Wood since 1982, when we opened the site as a nature reserve following a campaign to save it from development.
 Since then we have managed the site, on behalf of Southwark Council, for wildlife and local people.

 The Cox’s Walk Footbridge was constructed to allow people to cross the Nunhead to Crystal Palace (High Level) railway line built in 1865, and which closed in 1954.
 The footbridge is of cultural and historic value, not only for its architectural merit but also the place from where the artist Camille Pissarro painted a picture of Lordship Lane station in c1871.

 Southwark Council own Cox’s Walk (including the footbridge), and is the leaseholder of Sydenham Hill Wood.
 The footbridge allows the continuation of Cox’s Walk, a public highway, over the former railway cutting.
 There is access to Dulwich & Sydenham Hill Woods on either end of the footbridge, enabling a popular circuit for visitors to walk around in the Woods.